These days, people are enjoying the outdoors in record numbers – and many of them are doing their exploring accompanied by man’s best friend.

 Alan Loshbaugh’s faithful companion, Annie, is a veteran at getting outside with her human.
 She loves running with his mountain bike and knows all the trails at Rock Bridge State Park and Three Creeks Conservation Area.
 In fact, she’s so used to hitting the trails that she finds and sticks to the pathways at new places they go.
 And when Alan took up kayaking, so did Annie.
 Some of their favorite spots include:

-If you prefer your adventures a bit more civilized, check out Bar K Dog Bar in Kansas City where you can enjoy your favorite adult beverage and meal while watching your best friend cut loose in a park designed specifically for fur kids.
-And soon there will be twice the fun, as Bar K is building a second location in St. Louis.
+If you prefer your adventures a bit more civilized, check out Bar K Dog Bar in Kansas City and St. Louis where you can enjoy your favorite adult beverage and meal while watching your best friend cut loose in a park designed specifically for fur kids.

-There's just no reason to leave your best friend at home when you go exploring Missouri's outdoors.
-After all, just watch their reactions when you pop the question, "Go for a walk?"
+There’s just no reason to leave your best friend at home when you go exploring Missouri’s outdoors.
+Just watch their reaction when you pop the question, “Go for a walk?”